757-301-1161

 I started Freak on a Leash in 2015 because I am passionate about positive reinforcement training and teaching people the kindest ways of interacting with their dogs.
 I am a Certified Dog Behavior Consultant with the International Association of Animal Behavior Consultants (IAABC) and the Certification Council for Professional Dog Trainers (CCPDT).
 I am also a Certified Professional Dog Trainer, Family Dog Mediator (https://www.familydogmediation.com/), and Fear Free Certified Professional.

-My specialty is treating challenging behaviors like aggression, anxiety, and fear and I am thoroughly educated in treating problem behaviors safely and kindly.
+My specialty is treating challenging behaviors like aggression, anxiety, and fear and I am thoroughly educated in treating challenging behaviors safely and kindly.
 One of my highest priorities is ongoing education.
 I stay current on the latest science-based methods of training, allowing me to help you get the best results in the shortest amount of time.

 Lasting behavior change takes patience and teamwork.
 Dogs are motivated by many things and we can find reinforcement that works; sometimes we just have to get creative!
-If crocodiles, dolphins, and wolves can be trained with rewards, why use painful devices on your best friend?
-I want you and your dog to live happily together, and I am confident I can help you reach your training goals!
+If crocodiles, dolphins, and wolves can be trained with reinforcement, why use painful devices on your best friend?
+I want you and your dog to live happily together, and I am confident I can help you reach your training goals.

 Certifications: